elendiastarman/Tametsi-level-generator/TametsiSolver_explanation.md

 ## Reducing Inequalities

 Once trivial inequalities have been found and the corresponding tiles revealed or flagged, it's time to adjust inequalities that overlap with any trivial inequality.
-The sets of newly revealed and newly flagged tiles are calculated and every existing inequality is checked to see how much they overlap with these two sets.
+The sets of newly revealed `R` and newly flagged `F` tiles are calculated and every existing inequality is checked to see how much they overlap with these two sets.
+If a given inequality `X` has had all its tiles revealed and/or flagged, then it is simply removed.
+Otherwise, a new inequality `Z` is created:

+* `Z = X - R - F` because it's simply the cells of `X` without those in `R` or `F`.
+* minimum: `min(max(X.min - (X * F).len, 0), Z.len)` because it's the previous min minus all the flagged cells, unless the number of remaining cells is smaller or it's 0.
+* maximum: `min(X.max - (X * F).len, Z.len)` because it's the previous max minus all the flagged cells except when the remaining number of cells is smaller.

 # Improvements